 Conservation-minded fishermen monitor their peers.

-We were able to study 1800 individuals that were captured in a police bust during the campaign.
-The next efforts will involve studying the seahorse population alive in the natural habitats around the archipelago.
+We were able to study 1860 individuals that were captured in a police bust during the campaign.
+The next efforts will involve studying the seahorse population in the natural habitats around the archipelago.